Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 }
 ```

-After you prepare the payment draft on your merchant server, [create a commercetools payment](https://docs.commercetools.com/http-api-projects-payments#create-a-payment) using the commercetools API.
-Because of our integration concept, a merchant server communicates only with the commercetools API, and every payment creation or update request to API will remotely trigger the extension module.
+Create a [payment](https://docs.commercetools.com/http-api-projects-payments#create-a-payment) with commercetools API.

-When the payment creation is successful, then you need to [add the payment to the commercetools cart](https://docs.commercetools.com/api/projects/carts#add-payment) in their PaymentInfo object.
+After successful payment creation always [add](https://docs.commercetools.com/api/projects/carts#add-payment) it to the appropriate cart.

 In the next checkout steps, we will provide more details on using other payment-related custom fields and how to integrate them within your checkout.

 ## Step 3: Get available payment methods (Optional)

-When your shopper is ready to pay, you need to get a list of the available payment methods based on the transaction context (like amount, country, and currency) and show available payment methods to the shopper in your frontend.
+When your shopper is ready to pay, you may request through the integration a list of the available payment methods based on the transaction context (like amount, country, and currency) and use it to render web-components based Adyen payment input forms.

-> Adyen highly recommends using this step to ensure you are always offering the most up-to-date list of payment methods in your checkout page, its usage is optional.
-You can, for example, also cache the response and update it once a week.
+> This step is optional but Adyen recommends to use it so that merchant server can always serve latest list of payment methods.
+During checkout you might also want to cache the list instead of requesting it every time a customer attempts to pay.

-To be able to fetch available payment methods via our integration you need to set the `getPaymentMethodsRequest` custom field to your existing commercetools payment.
+To get available payment methods via our integration, you need to set the `getPaymentMethodsRequest` custom field to your existing commercetools payment or create a payment right away with the custom fieldset.

 > See [creating a new commercetools payment](#step-2-creating-a-commercetools-payment) and set `getPaymentMethodsRequest` custom field together with other required fields.

-Here's an example of the value of the `getPaymentMethodsRequest` custom field for a shopper in Germany, for payment of `10 EUR`:
+Here's an example of the `getPaymentMethodsRequest` custom field value for a German shopper and payment amount of `10 EUR`:

 ```json
 {